JaxPlays-Inc/jaxplays.org/content/productions/2023-Beauty-and-the-Beast.md

 closing_date: 2023-07-30
 layout: productions
 featured_image: 2023_Beauty_and_the_Beast.jpeg
-image_caption: Graphic of Beauty and the Beast at the Alhambra
+featured_image_caption: Graphic of Beauty and the Beast at the Alhambra
-image_credit: Alhambra Theatre & Dining
+featured_image_attr: Alhambra Theatre & Dining
 playbill:
 Theatre: The Alhambra Theatre & Dining
 Venue: Alhambra Theatre